tattersoftware/codeigniter4-relations/README.md

 ## Performance

-**WARNING** Be aware that **Relations** relies on a schema generated from the **Schemas** library.
+*WARNING*: Be aware that **Relations** relies on a schema generated from the **Schemas** library.
 While this process is relatively quick, it will cause a noticeable delay if a page request initiates the load.
-The schema will attempt to cache to prevent this delay, but if your cache is not configured correctly you *will* experience noticeable performance degradation!
+The schema will attempt to cache to prevent this delay, but if your cache is not configured correctly you will likely experience noticeable performance degradation.
 The recommended approach is to have a cron job generate your schema regularly so it never expires and no user will trigger the un-cached load, e.g.:
 ```
-php spark schemas database model file -export cache
+php spark schemas
 ```

 See [Tatter\Schemas](http://github.com/tattersoftware/codeigniter4-schemas) for more details.

+### Eager or Lazy Loading

+You are responsible for your application's performance!
+These tools are here to help, but they still allow dumb things.

+Eager loading (via **ModelTrait**) can create a huge performance increase by consolidating what would normally be multiple database calls into one.
+However, the related items will take up additional memory and can cause other bottlenecks or script failures if used indiscriminately.

+Lazy loading (via **EntityTrait**) makes it very easy to work with related items only when they are needed, and the magic functions keep your code clear and concise.
+However, each entity issues its own database call and can really start to slow down performance if used over over.

+A good rule of thumb is to use **ModelTrait** to preload relations that will be handled repeatedly (e.g. in loops) or that represent a very small or static dataset (e.g. a set of preference strings from 10 available).
+Use **EntityTrait** to handle individual items, such as viewing a single user page, or when it is unlikely you will use relations for most of the items.